 Take the lockring and fit it to the front of the cassette.
 Screw it gently into place by hand initially.
 Tighten the lockring sufficiently to hold the cassette in place.

-It’s important to do this step because it is very easy to strip or crossthread the locking with the additional leverage the locking tool provides.
+It’s important to do this step because it’s very easy to strip or crossthread the locking with the additional leverage the locking tool provides.

 You don’t need the chain whip for this step because you will be tightening in a clockwise direction and the freewheel will provide resistance.

-Tighten to the manufacturer-recommended torque and don’t be tempted to overtighten because it can damage the freehub body’s threads and you may actually want to take it off again some day…
+Tighten to the manufacturer-recommended torque, using a suitable socket, and don’t be tempted to overtighten because it can damage the freehub body’s threads and you may want to take it off again some day…

-Also remember that you can only fit a like-for-like replacement in terms of the ‘speed’ of your cassette – i.e. you cannot replace a 9-speed cassette with a 10-speed one.
+Also, remember you can only fit a like-for-like replacement in terms of the ‘speed’ of your cassette – i.e. you cannot replace a 9-speed cassette with a 10-speed one.